-I went outside to get some exercise and walk my dog, feeling determined, and due to some distractions and lack of focus by both me and my dog, Buckley, my very large Golden Retriever, Buckley stopped short (not exactly like the famous Seinfeld episode of “stopping short”) and turned around directly in my path.
+I went outside to get some exercise and walk my dog, feeling determined.
+Due to some distractions and lack of focus by both me and my very large Golden Retriever, Buckley, he stopped short (not exactly like the famous Seinfeld episode of “stopping short”) and turned around directly in my path.
 I was walking fast, like I said, very determined, and I flipped right over him.
 I landed on my face, on blacktop, and caught myself with both arms.
 It wasn’t pretty.
 It’s hard to describe the feeling of slamming your face down very hard on blacktop while also breaking your arm in four places, but you may be getting the picture.
 I couldn’t get up.
 I knew my arm was broken.
 I could feel the blood dripping down my cheek.
 I thought my cheekbone might be broken.
 I got help.
 I got to the hospital.
 I had a concussion and very broken elbow, which I learned the next day would require surgery.
 Enough of these gruesome details.
 I’m being very deliberate in making it clear that for some time after this “accident” I could not do anything but get better.
 I couldn’t work with clients, deal with getting my house on the market from a distance, deal with the contractors working at my house, deal with a very maddening relationship issue.
 I didn’t have a choice.
 I just stopped thinking about any of those issues.

 I should say here that the process of getting my house cleared out and on the market had been going on for a very long time, as had the relationship issue, and they had recently peaked in terms of being challenging.